joker-b/botzo/_posts/2005-02-28-Fastest-Thumb-in-the-West.md

 Part of the problem, surely, is a nearly-universal human tendency to avoid <i>any</i> sort of work and assume that if convenient technology is available, that it must be used; a attitude which is deeply wrong-headed imo.
 Use the autofocus, don't let it be your boss.

-<tt>&lt;rant&gt;</tt>The Contax G (like the Nikon F6) <i>can</i> be used as a point-n-shoot.
+> <tt>&lt;rant&gt;</tt>The Contax G (like the Nikon F6) <i>can</i> be used as a point-n-shoot.
 Sometimes that's all you need.
 But just because the camera can be operated by a three-year-old <i>doesn't mean that's the way it should always be used</i> (this is a problem many users have with all sorts of equipment, BTW.
 In the face of technology that's increasingly idiot-proofed, people often think that it gives them a free license to be an idiot, or even the belief that idiocy is required).<tt>&lt;/rant&gt;</tt>

 The solutions are actually all in the Contax manual!
 Just hard to find.
 Bits and pieces of crucial info are scattered on odd pages.
 Further, the siren song of automation probably keeps a lot of folks from ever reading the Contax manual (here's a Leica advantage, all right &#151; you need to know at least a <i>little bit</i> about what you're doing before you start.
 The manual struggle of just loading a camera like the M7 keeps most three year olds at bay).

 <hr width="20%" align="center">

-<h4>Here's What to Do:</h4>
+## Here's What to Do:

 Set the camera in <b>SAF</b> mode, hold it with your thumb on the lock button, ready to press &#151; aim the AF patch appropriately, press the lock button to focus and lock.
 Repeat as appropriate.
 Once you're happy with the focus, <i>keep your thumb pressed.</i>